mprthedev/mprthedev/README.md

       - Vue
 - 🌱 I’m currently learning
   - Wordpress
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate
   - With other Neurodiverse (or Neurotypicals)
     - To build soft skills
     - To work on projects
 - 📫 How to reach me
   - Please only email me to discuss Web Development or Hire me